New Multi-messenger Probe of Dark Matter-Nucleon Interactions from Ultra-high Energy Cosmic Ray Acceleration: Iron Nuclei Fragmentation

 \subsection{Can the Cosmic Ray escape the galaxy?}

-Of note, is that~\cite{Gondolo:1999ef} predict that the DM density rapidly falls for $r <10 R_\mathrm{S}$ and vanishes completely for $r < 4 R_\mathrm{S}$.
+Ref.~\cite{Gondolo:1999ef} predicts that the DM density rapidly falls for $r <10 R_\mathrm{S}$ and vanishes completely for $r < 4 R_\mathrm{S}$.
 For Sagittarius A$^*$ with $M = 4\times 10^{6}M_\odot$ the Schwarzshild radius is $3.8\times 10^{-7}$ pc.
 Thus, CRs could be accelerated fully within a high-density shell of DM.
-This opens up the new question: \textit{Does DM induce a GZK-like bound?} For simplicity, we alter this question and ask: \textit{Does DM induce a high-energy cutoff for iron nuclei?} Since CR are accelerated within 100$R_S <2\times10^{-5}\;\mathrm{pc}$ for a Milky-Way-like galaxy~\cite{Ptitsyna:2015nta, Murase:2019vdl, Inoue:2019yfs, Katsoulakos:2020rkr, Kheirandish:2021wkm, Eichmann:2022lxh, Inoue:2022yak, Fiorillo:2024akm} ($<1\times10^{-4}\;\mathrm{pc}$ for NGC 1068), we can ask if an iron nucleus can pass through the DM halo without a single interaction.
+This opens up a new question: \textit{Does DM induce a GZK-like bound for CRs?} For simplicity, we alter this question and ask: \textit{Does DM induce a high-energy cutoff for iron nuclei?} Since CRs are accelerated within 100$R_S <2\times10^{-5}\;\mathrm{pc}$ for a MW-like galaxy~\cite{Ptitsyna:2015nta, Murase:2019vdl, Inoue:2019yfs, Katsoulakos:2020rkr, Kheirandish:2021wkm, Eichmann:2022lxh, Inoue:2022yak, Fiorillo:2024akm} ($<1\times10^{-4}\;\mathrm{pc}$ for NGC 1068-like galaxies), we can ask if an iron nucleus can pass through the DM halo without a single interaction.
 This results in an upper-bound on $\sigma_{\chi p}$ of